Zara Larsson: 2017–2024: Poster Girl and Venus

 In September 2017, Larsson announced that she had started working on her third studio album, saying in an interview she had written two new songs with MNEK.
 On 11 December 2017, Larsson once again performed at the Nobel Peace Prize Concert, this time alongside American singer John Legend.
 In January 2018, Larsson was named to Forbes "30 Under 30 Europe" list in the entertainment category.
 In September 2018, Larsson announced the lead single from her third studio album, "Ruin My Life".
 She released the song and music video on 18 October 2018.
 The track was commercially successful worldwide, being certified at least gold in the US and the UK, while reaching number one in the Netherlands.
 In 2019, Larsson released the follow-up singles "Don't Worry Bout Me" and "All the Time", as well as the then promotional single "Wow".

-In January 2019, she was featured on the song "Holding Out for You" by Italian rapper and singer Fedez.
+In January 2019, Larsson was featured on the song "Holding Out for You" by Italian rapper and singer Fedez.
 On 8 November 2019, Larsson's next single, "Invisible", taken from the 2019 movie Klaus, the first original animated feature film released on Netflix, was released on the same day the film was released.
 In March 2020, Larsson was featured on Kygo's single, "Like It Is", alongside American rapper Tyga.
 The song has performed moderately well, becoming a top-five song in Sweden, New Zealand, and Norway.
+Farrell Sweeney of Dancing Astronaut wrote that the song features "enamoring vocals by Larsson, immediately pulling the listener into the catchy commercial fabric" of the song.
+Sweeney also felt that Tyga's rap verse after the first drop was "surprising" and gave the song an "unexpected twist".